Death Valley visitors drawn to the hottest spot on Earth during ongoing US heat wave

 In west Texas, Big Bend National Park near the Rio Grande is expected to be at least 110 F (43.3 C).
 The National Weather Service has said it’s best to just stay off the trails in the afternoon.

-The precautions vary across parks and landscapes, said Cynthia Hernandez, a National Park Service spokesperson.
+The precautions vary across parks and landscapes, said Cynthia Hernandez, a park service spokesperson.
 Certain trails might be closed if conditions are too dangerous.
 Alerts and restrictions are posted on websites for individual parks, Hernandez said.

 Preliminary information form the park service shows at least four people have died this year from heat-related causes across the 424 national park sites.
 That includes a 65-year-old man from San Diego who was found dead in his vehicle at Death Valley earlier this month, according to a news release.